 Implement your API integration

 As linked to previously, the API documentation is available here:

 The documentation has a section on “Authentication” explaining how to use the API token.
-There is also a short guide on the “Flow” of using the eID Hub.
-Finally, also see the video at the end of this guide showing how to expand the definitions in the API documentation, and how they parameters change for
+There is also a short guide on the usage of the eID Hub.
+Finally, also see the video at the end of this guide showing how to expand the definitions in the API documentation.

 When writing your integration, consider the following points: